univention/univention-corporate-server/doc/manual/appendix/variables.rst

    be reached.
 See :ref:`domain-ldap-name-service-switch-ldap-nss-module`.

 ..
 TODO Ask SME: What is the default value and what values are possible?

+.. envvar:: ntp/signed

+   The NTP server replies with requests that are signed by Samba/AD when the value is set to ``yes``.
+For more information, see :ref:`basicservices-ntp`.

 .. envvar:: password/hashing/bcrypt